ronak-suthar/DSA/readme.md

 # **Data Structures & Algorithms Repo**

 ![](https://github.com/ronak-suthar/DSA/blob/master/images/dsa_img.jpeg)

-## I have created this Repo to continously keep track of my DSA Learning
+## I Have Created This Repo To Continuously Keep Track Of My Dsa Learning
-## And Easily Refer it When Ever i Want it & From Any Were.
+## And Easily Refer It When Ever I Want It & From Anywhere.
-## Also to get more practice of Git and Github
+## Also To Get More Practice Of Git And Github

 ### Table of contents